-If you're traveling on a major highway, iExit (Free in App Store and Google Play) is a great resource for amenities available at upcoming exits.
-There's information on restaurants, gas stations grocery stores, hospitals, hotels and more.
-Once the app finds you on a highway, it will show you the upcoming exits along with icons to represents amenities and how away each exit is.
-Then for each service, you can see just how far you'll to travel off your route—much better than those icons on the highway signs.
-If you're planning a trip, you can select a highway to plan out your stops.
+Once the app finds your location on the highway, it will show you upcoming exits along with icons to represent amenities and how far away each exit is.
+Then for each service, you can see just how far you'll have to travel off your route – much better than those icons on the highway signs.
+If you're planning a trip, you can select a highway to plan out your stops along the way.

-Traffic, road hazards and speed traps
+Traffic, road hazards, speed traps and tolls

 If you're concerned about tolls and gas adding up, check out TollGuru (Free on App Store and Google Play).
-You can calculate tolls and gas together for a wide range of vehicles, including cars, motorcycles, RVs and SUVs towing a trailer, among others.
+You can calculate tolls and gas together for a wide range of vehicles, including cars, motorcycles, RVs, and SUVs towing a trailer, among others.
 Input your car make and model year and expected gas price for the best accuracy.
 You can plan routes in the U.S. and Canada.

 Sightseeing